 Here's a one-stop shop for background information on how research at the Virginia Institute of Marine Science (VIMS) helps society understand and address the coastal impacts of hurricanes and nor'easters.
-During storm events, we also provide up-to-the-minute data streams, videos, and photos.
+During storm events, we also provide up-to-the-minute data streams, videos, and photos as conditions allow.

 The Virginia Estuarine and Coastal Observing System (VECOS) at VIMS operates a suite of buoys that record wind speed, wave height, and current velocity for various locations throughout Chesapeake Bay.
 VECOS stations at Sweet Hall Marsh and Taskinas Creek provide real-time data through the National Estuarine Research Reserve data system.

 Storm Surge and Sea-Level Rise

 The long-term rise in sea level in the Chesapeake Bay region increases the probability of coastal flooding from future storms.
 Visit our Initiative for Coastal Climate Change Research and Center for Coastal Resources Management to learn more.
 Read Planning for Coastal Sea-Level Rise by Drs.
 John Boon, Harry Wang, and Jian Shen.

 Storms that make landfall at or near the time of the astronomical high tide produce the higest storm tides.
 View Tide Charts for various locations in Chesapeake Bay.